evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

-# Project and Distro Settings
+# Define Project and Distro Settings

 The Project and Distro settings pages can be found at the right side dropdown on the navigation menu.
 All users can access the distro